The Way of WuTan

 Kung Fu

-Kung Fu is a term commonly used (especially in the west) to classify Chinese Martial Arts.
-It actually translates to something along the lines of ‘hard work’ or ‘effort’ so is not technically correct.
-The correct term is ‘Wushu’ which directly translates as “martial art’ and at a deeper level contains two Chinese characters within the word ‘Wu’ that translate as ‘stop fighting’.
-Therefore this can be considered as ‘art of stopping fighting’.
+Kung Fu is a term commonly used (especially in the West) to classify Chinese Martial Arts.
+It translates to something along the lines of ‘hard work’ or ‘effort’.
+The correct term is ‘Wushu’ which directly translates as “martial art’ and at a deeper level contains two Chinese characters within the word ‘Wu’ which translates as ‘stop fighting’.
+Therefore this can be considered as the ‘art of stopping fighting’.

-Most people are familiar with styles such as Chinese Kickboxing, Wing Chun and Jeet Kune Do ( the latter being created by Bruce Lee) but there are many more traditional styles that are almost at risk of extinction due to the recent trends in mixed martial arts.
+Most people are familiar with styles such as Chinese Kickboxing, Wing Chun, and Jeet Kune Do ( the latter being created by Bruce Lee) but many more traditional styles are almost at risk of extinction due to the recent trends in mixed martial arts.
 From Shaolin and Wudang styles to the Choy Lui Fut systems, there is so much depth and history in traditional styles that we seek to preserve wherever possible.

-The WuTan syllabus comprises both internal and external styles to cultivate balance (Yin & Yang) for both the mind and body and incorporates several of the external styles such as Choy Liu Fu, Mantis, Chang Chuan, Wing Chun and also the 18 weapons system.
-For the internal system we study Tai Chi, Ba Gua and Hsing I. We also uphold the teaching of Grand Master Liu by carrying the torch and training in Ba Ji (eight extremes).
+The WuTan syllabus comprises both internal and external styles to cultivate balance (Yin & Yang) for both the mind and body and incorporates several external styles such as Choy Liu Fu, Mantis, Chang Chuan, Wing Chun, and also the 18 weapons system.
+For the internal system, we study Tai Chi, Ba Gua, and Hsing I. We also uphold the teaching of Grand Master Liu by carrying the torch and training in Ba Ji (eight extremes).

 In 1966 WuTan was founded in Taiwan by Grand Master Liu Yun Qiao.
 He chose twelve disciples to pass down his knowledge to, many of whom were already well established Martial Artists.
 One of these disciples was Master Wu Song Fa who trained for six hours a day over many years until Grand Master Liu Yun Qiao accredited him with having mastered the arts of Wutan.
 Returning home to teach these arts, Master Wu then in turn passed his great knowledge to Master They Soon Tuan.
 In 1977, Master They arrived in the UK and not long after, began teaching traditional styles of Kung Fu and Tai Chi.
 In 1986 Grand Master Liu Jun Qiao granted the school permission to use the WuTan name and the tradition has carried on ever since with many branches throughout the UK.